Israel’s Starvation of Gaza: Some Canadian Connections [ZINE]

 “Shattered is the hope that the world ever will apply “international humanitarian law” and the so-called “laws of war” to Israel’s enemies.
 Shattered is the notion that these much ballyhooed but tendentious frameworks can any longer be allowed to tie Israel’s hands behind its back when the IDF goes on the offensive.
 Israel must not respond just “proportionately” to Hamas.
 It must and will apply disproportionate force to eliminate the enemy.” [bold emphasis added]

-So long as Israel continues its longstanding imposed military control of all Gaza borders it does have responsibility under international law to/for the population of Gaza.
-In the genocide case against Israel, the International Court of Justice’s initial 2024-01-26 “Provisional Measures” (to protect the people of Gaza from genocide) orders to Israel included to “take all measures within its power… to prevent… the deprivation of: access to adequate food and water; … humanitarian assistance … ; and medical supplies and assistance.”
-In line with Weinberg’s counsel, Israel has clearly chosen to not obey.
+With its long-standing control of Gaza’s borders (as an ‘occupying power’), Israel does have responsibility for the population of Gaza.
+In the genocide case against Israel, the International Court of Justice ordered six initial “Provisional Measures” 2024-01-26 to protect the people of Gaza from genocide, including for Israel to “take all measures within its power… to prevent… the deprivation of” access to: adequate food and water; humanitarian assistance; and medical supplies and assistance.
+Israel has violated this and other orders.
+Weinberg’s words should be investigated to see if they constitute the crime of “counselling” as set out in Canada’s Crimes Against Humanity and War Crimes Act.

-On 2024-06-21, the National Post published an op-ed by the E.D. of so-called Honest Reporting Canada claiming that international monitoring had shifted a previous assessment, and now there was evidence of no high risk of famine.
-But in fact, it had reported an inability to gather evidence due to the unsafe conditions in Gaza.
-The National NewsMedia Council later ruled that the op-ed had violated the principle of journalistic accuracy.
+On 2024-06-21, the National Post published an op-ed by the E.D. of so-called Honest Reporting Canada misrepresenting international monitoring assessments.
+The op-ed said there was now evidence of no high risk of famine; the monitoring actually said it was unable to gather evidence due to dangerous conditions in Gaza.
+The National NewsMedia Council later ruled the op-ed had violated the principle of journalistic accuracy.

 The “Canada Well” destroyed by Israel — one of 30 that month

 In July 2024, with no military purpose and while not in active engagement with Palestinian military forces, IDF soldiers willfully and deliberately planted explosives on a large water treatment facility and reservoir in Rafah, and detonated them.
 It was known as the “Canada Well,” built with CIDA funding in 1999.
-What the IDF accomplished was removing access to potable water from the Palestinian population.
 One of the soldiers recorded the operation and posted it to social media, saying “in honor of Shabbat.”
 According to Reuters, it was one of 30 wells in Gaza the IDF destroyed that month.

 Canadian officials of course issued words of concern demanding an independent investigation, and Israel officials of course issued words denying it was part of IDF policy — repeating a very worn-out dynamic that leads to no accountability or change.